ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 ## Why are we here?
 1. Intro to the Codeup experience
 2. Overview of Data Science
-3. Intro to programming in Python and some Data Science libraries
+3. Intro to programming in Python and Data Science libraries

 ## Why Codeup?
 1. Focus on student outcomes